JanDeDobbeleer/oh-my-posh/docs/docs/segment-brewfather.md

 ## Sample Configuration

-This example gets the latest batch information and uses the template to customize the prompt based on the status of the batch.
-The name and expected/measured Abv is displayed at all times.
+This example uses the built-in .DefaultString segment formatting to show a default rendition of detail appropriate to the status of the batch

-If it's "Fermenting" and there are logged readings that show on Brewfather's graph, the most recent Gravity, Temperature is shown.
-Along with with an icon indicating the temperature trend compared to the previous reading.
-If the most recent reading is greater than 4 hours old, the background of the prompt is turned red - indicating an issue if, for example there is a Tilt or similar device that is supposed to be logging to Brewfather every 15 minutes.
+Additionally, the background of the segment will turn red if the latest reading is over 4 hours old - possibly helping indicate an issue if, for example there is a Tilt or similar device that is supposed to be logging to Brewfather every 15 minutes.

-It will display the number of days the brew has been fermenting or conditioning as appropriate.

 ```json
 {